American Eugenics Society: History

+There were numerous committees within the AES dedicated to different aspects of eugenic education.
+For example, there was a committee dedicated to crime prevention.
+These committees pressured local municipal and legal systems to push the AES beliefs and ideas.

-The AES also sought to promote eugenic policies at the US state and federal level.
-Harry H. Laughlin promoted eugenic sterilization in the early twentieth century.
-By the late 1920s eugenic sterilization laws were being enforced by more than two dozen US states, including Alabama, Alaska, Arizona, Arkansas, California, Colorado, Connecticut, Delaware, Florida, Georgia, Hawaii, Idaho, Illinois, Indiana, Iowa, Kansas, Kentucky, Louisiana, Maine, Maryland, Massachusetts, Michigan, Minnesota, Mississippi, Missouri, Montana, Nebraska, Nevada, New Hampshire, New Jersey, New York, North Carolina, North Dakota, Ohio, Oklahoma, Oregon, Pennsylvania, Rhode Island, South Carolina, South Dakota, Tennessee, Texas, Utah, Vermont, Virginia, Washington, West Virginia, Wisconsin, and Wyoming (Sterilization law in the United States).
-By 1933, California had enforced eugenically sterilization laws on more people than any of the other US states combined.
-These people mainly included people of color and foreign immigrants.
-These laws led to court cases and lawsuits, such as, Buck v.
-Bell,1927, and Skinner v.
-Oklahoma,1942.
+The AES also sought to promote eugenic policies at the US state and federal level; in particular, Harry H. Laughlin promoted eugenic sterilization in the early twentieth century.
+By the late 1920s, eugenic sterilization laws were being enforced in multiple states (Sterilization law in the United States).
+By 1933, California had enforced eugenically sterilization laws on more people than any of the other US states combined, mainly affecting people of color and foreign immigrants.
+These laws led to court cases and lawsuits, such as Buck v.
+Bell (1927) and Skinner v.
+Oklahoma (1942).

 In 1926, the society published a Eugenics Catechism, arguing that eugenics was supported by the Bible, and therefore ought to be promoted by Christians.

 During the presidency of Henry Farnham Perkins from 1931 to 1933, the AES worked with the American Birth Control League.
-Margaret Sanger, a birth control activist, "was a member of the of the AES in 1956 and established the Birth Control League in 1921".
+Margaret Sanger, a birth control activist, was a member of the AES in 1956 and established the American Birth Control League in 1921.
+Margaret Sanger, however, identified with broader issues of "health and fitness" during the 20th century eugenics movement, which were well-respected and popular amongst doctors, physicians, political leaders, and educators.
+Sanger continued to believe in and push for women's reproductive rights and encouraged those in political power to steer away from racially motivated ideas or tactics involving the eugenics movement.
+For example, Sanger "vocally opposed" racial stereotyping which lead to the passing of the Immigration Act of 1924, "on the grounds that intelligence" and other characteristics vary by individual, not by group.

-Under the direction of Frederick Osborn the Society started to place greater focus on issues of population control, genetics, and, later, medical genetics.
+Under the direction of Frederick Osborn, the Society began to place greater focus on issues of population control, genetics, and, later, medical genetics.
 In 1930, the Society included mostly prominent and wealthy individuals, and membership included many non-scientists.
 The demographics of the Society gradually changed, and by 1960, members of the Society were almost exclusively scientists and medical professionals.
 Consequentially, the Society focused more on genetics and less on class-based eugenics.